CHRIST555/net-metrics-viz/README.md

   - **Security:** Use SNMPv3 for authentication/encryption and HTTPS for dashboards.
   - **Usability:** Provide a clean, responsive, and intuitive web interface.
   - **Maintainability:** Configurable thresholds and polling intervals.
-  - **Portability:** Must be easily deployable on any Linux VM via Docker Compose.
+  - **Portability:** Must be easily deployable
+    - on any Linux VM via Docker Compose
+    - on any Windows computer via Docker Desktop.

   ### System Requirements